-Summit Sky Rides - Mount Sunapee will offer scenic chair lift rides to the summit on the Sunapee Express chair lift on selected summer weekends and selected fall foliage weekends.
+Summit Sky Rides - Mount Sunapee will offer scenic chair lift rides to the summit on the Sunapee Express chair lift during summer operations and selected fall foliage weekends.
 The lift may also operate during certain special events.
 A lift ticket is required to ride the chair lift.
-A general schedule for summit sky rides is outlined, below.
+A general schedule for summit sky rides is outlined below.